msindrasena/Cryptocurrencies/README.md

 # Cryptocurrencies

-This assignment was generated to offer an Accounting firm the ability to offer new cryptocurrencies investment portfolio for its customers.
+This project was completed to help an Accounting firm the ability to offer new cryptocurrencies investment portfolio for its customers.
 We are asked to present a report including what cryptocurrencies are in the market & how they can be grouped toward creating a classification for development.
 We have used unsupervised learning as there was no known output.

 Data PreProcessing Phase: